Enhancement of gaps in thin graphitic films for heterostructure formation: Summary and conclusions

 The results here suggest that an interesting possibility would be to use the electron-phonon interaction to make position dependent changes to the bandstructure of the thin film (for example by adding a spatially dependent superstrate with phonons that strongly couple to electrons in the thin film), a method that is potentially easier to control than trying to deposit neighboring thin films with interfaces in the plane.
-The proportional gap enhancements predicted here are similar to those between GaAs and AlGaAs \cite{ando1982a}, so it is plausible that thin film heterostructures or quantum dots could be built up in this way (see Fig. \ref{fig:heterostructure}).
+Only tiny gap enhancements of around 20\% would be needed so that proportional gap enhancements from the predictions made here are similar to the proportional difference between gaps in GaAs and AlGaAs \cite{ando1982a}, so it is plausible that thin film heterostructures or quantum dots could be built up in this way (see Fig. \ref{fig:heterostructure}).
 Another possibility would be to tune inherent gaps in III-V semiconductors with the electron-phonon interaction, so that they become optimal for applications such as solar cells where the efficiency is highly sensitive to the gap size.
 Clearly graphitic thin films warrant further study to assess their full capability for novel electronics.